 Corticosteroids are potent drugs used to reduce inflammation in the body's tissues.

-to increase muscle tone.
+some athletes to increase muscle tone.

 Corticosteroids can come in several forms: pills, liquids, creams, ointments, medicines

 Corticosteroid injections can treat a variety of skeletal, muscular, and spinal conditions.

 Some of these injections can be done by your healthcare provider during a routine